HeyJoFlyer/open-pico-load/README.md

 - 5V Linear Regulator
 - Resistors, capacitors, diodes and other electronic components (refer to the schematic or for details) The values are just **approximate**!
 Your values will **limit the maximum voltage** for the voltage dividers as the Raspberry Pi Pico has a max ADC voltage of 3,3V.
 The capacitor choice will also affect the maximum input voltage.
 - Soldering iron and solder
-- PCB (from JLCPCB or other manufactures, I got mine for 5€)
+- PCB (from JLCPCB, PCBWAY or other manufactures, I got mine for 5€)

 ## Installation